hyperdevs-team/mini-kotlin/README.md

 ./gradlew :mini-processor-multiregistry-test:test
 ```

-The `mini-processor-multiregistry-test` module is the smallest reviewer-facing example that demonstrates generated registries from different modules coexisting on the same classpath.
+The `mini-processor-multiregistry-test` module is the smallest in-repo example that demonstrates generated registries from different modules coexisting on the same classpath with isolated runtime state.

-If you want to inspect the same idea in a running Android sample, launch the `:app` module and open `MultiRegistrySampleActivity`, which links two feature modules backed by separate generated registries.
+If you want to inspect the same idea in a running Android sample, launch the `:app` module and open `MultiRegistrySampleActivity`, which uses two feature modules that each own their own local Mini runtime.

 ## Known issues
 ### KSP gotchas